 The Inside View of Desktops Layer

-The tests mapped to the Inside View of Desktops layer provide an "internal" view of the workings of each of the guests - these tests execute on a Proxmox Hypervisor, but send probes into each of the guest operating systems to analyze how well each guest utilizes the resources that are allocated to it, and how well it handles network traffic and loading.
+The tests mapped to the Inside View of Desktops layer provide an "internal" view of the workings of each of the guests - these tests execute on an Hyper-V host, but send probes into each of the guest operating systems to analyze how well each guest utilizes the resources that are allocated to it, and how well it handles user sessions, TCP traffic, and network loading.